AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-upload-existing-files.md

  In case you use a tool like Adobe Experience Manager desktop app or Asset bulk ingestor, then the action to perform on a duplicate file is controlled by a setting in the Adobe Experience Manager server.
 Contact your system administrator to know about this configuration.

+## Upload confirmation and rename dialog

+When you upload files (for example, a zip file) through the Assets UI, Experience Manager Guides now displays additional dialogs during the upload flow to give you clearer visibility into the process.

+### Upload As dialog

+Once your file upload begins, the **Upload As** dialog appears, allowing you to rename the file being uploaded before the process completes.
+This gives you a chance to avoid naming conflicts up front, rather than discovering them after the upload finishes.

+[screenshot placeholder]

+Select **OK** to confirm the file name and continue the upload.

 **Parent topic:**[Manage content](authoring.md)